WowzaMediaSystems/wowza-player-rails/README.md

 # Wowza Player

 Wowza Media Systems™ offers player software called [Wowza™ Player](https://www.wowza.com/products/player), a lightweight HTML5 player that plays Apple HLS streams in any browser, on any device.
-This provides the Wowza Player in a friendly Rails wrapper.
+This gem provides the Wowza Player in a friendly Rails wrapper.

 ##Prerequisites
 A Wowza Player license is required.
 To obtain a license or learn more, see the [Wowza Player webpage](https://www.wowza.com/products/player).